HomeTroubleshootingAC Running But Not Cooling: Causes, Fixes & When to Call a Pro

 Why does my AC cool at night but not during the day?

-Your AC cools fine at night but struggles during the day because the afternoon heat load is much higher, which exposes a system already running near its limit.
-Usual causes are low refrigerant, a dirty coil, duct leaks, or an undersized unit.
-If it only fails in peak heat, have a technician check the charge and airflow.
+Afternoon heat load is much higher than at night, which exposes a system running near its limit.
+Usual causes: low refrigerant, dirty coil, duct leaks, or undersized unit.
+If it only fails in peak heat, have a technician check the charge.

 Why won't my AC cool below 75 to 80 degrees?